singhayushh/bibleo/Readme.md

   - Acknowledgement: Traversy Media, Dev Ed from YT

 ## Usage
-- Create a free mongoDB cluster and connect to the project using the connection string.
+- Create a free mongoDB cluster and connect to the project using the connection string. - [Here's my gist on how to](https://gist.github.com/singhayushh/426f10353a8051593828e92c139ebdbc)
-- *Go through the [how-to-run.md](https://github.com/singhayushh/project_Bookmarks/blob/master/how-to-run.md) for details.*
+- Go through the [how-to-run.md](https://github.com/singhayushh/project_Bookmarks/blob/master/how-to-run.md) for details.

 ## Screenshots